nuriel77/iri-playbook/docs/installation.rst

 It is possible to install individual components from the playbook.
 For example, if you already have installed IRI following a different guide/method, you can use this playbook to install the full node monitoring graphs or IOTA Peer Manager.

-IOTA Peer Manager is a GUI to help monitor, add and remove neoghbors: `IOTA Peer Manager <https://github.com/akashgoswami/ipm>`_.
+* IOTA Peer Manager is a GUI to help monitor, add and remove neighbors: `IOTA Peer Manager <https://github.com/akashgoswami/ipm>`_.

-The full node monitoring is a monitoring for IRI and your node: `IOTA Exporter <https://github.com/crholliday/iota-prom-exporter>`_.
+* The full node monitoring includes monitoring and graphs for IRI and your node: `IOTA Exporter <https://github.com/crholliday/iota-prom-exporter>`_.

 .. note::